How to Separate PDF Pages

 Split PDF Pages in Google Chrome

 Google Chrome is a web browser that can run on all major operating systems.
 The Chrome browser is very versatile.
 Although it's most commonly used as a browser to browse the internet, you can also use it for tasks such as creating PDF files.
 It has a built-in PDF reader, which allows you to view PDFs without downloading any other software.
 If you want to save one page of your PDF document or just a single range of pages, using the Chrome browser is the way to go.
-We can use Chrome as PDF Splitter.
+We can use Chrome as a PDF splitter.

 Chrome can print any web page to a PDF, which you can then save to your computer.
 Chrome also can open and read PDFs that you've downloaded or created yourself, meaning that it could be used as a split-screen view for your PDFs.